Water Intelligence Brief · Archive

 This assessment does not predict specific curtailment outcomes, as those determinations rest with regulatory authorities based on real-time conditions and legal priority analysis.

-Franklin County agricultural users in the Cache Valley have access to local groundwater systems that are hydrologically connected to the broader Cache Valley aquifer extending from Utah into Idaho.
+Franklin County overlies the southern margin of the Eastern Snake Plain Aquifer (ESPA), one of the region's most significant groundwater resources.
 In below-normal surface water years, pressure on groundwater sources typically increases as irrigators seek supplemental supply.
 Users considering increased groundwater pumping should:

 Immediate Actions (Now through Early May)